loudove/f90tw/README.md

 f90tw
 =====
 f90tw project provides fortran wrappers for a limitted subset of the [boost](https://www.boost.org/) and [google](https://github.com/google/googletest) test frameworks functionality.
 At the same time, offers a rather simple mechanism for setting up and managing test suites in fortran projects.
 All the way down, f90tw implementation follows a preprocessor-based approach.
-The motivation was to utilize already available test frameworks and assertion implementations with minimal effort.
+The motivation was to utilize already available test frameworks and assertions implementation with minimal effort.

 Status
 ------